 - Power Systems (Transmission and modeling of power components and systems)

 The first two years of Electrical Engineering Technology concentrate on fundamentals of mathematics and science along with the development of written and oral communications skills.
-Technological topics of study include DC circuits (to introduce the fundamental physical principles and applied mathematics that underlie all circuit behavior), AC circuits (to extend basic circuit theory to simple time dependant sources and energy storage elements), Electronic Devices (introduces students to the principles of operation of semiconductor and other devices), Simulation and Schematic Capture (computer-aided or traditional methods and technologies for producing electrical circuit diagrams), Digital Logic (introduces the principles, mathematics, and simple circuits used in digital systems), Computer Applications (introduces computers as tools used for mathematical analysis and simulation of electrical circuits), Programming (introduces the principles of logical procedures for problem solving using widely used computer languages).
+Technological topics of study include DC circuits (to introduce the fundamental physical principles and applied mathematics that underlie all circuit behavior), AC circuits (to extend basic circuit theory to simple time dependent sources and energy storage elements), Electronic Devices (introduces students to the principles of operation of basic semiconductor and other devices), Simulation and Schematic Capture (computer-aided or traditional methods and technologies for producing electrical circuit diagrams), Digital Logic (introduces the principles, mathematics, and simple circuits used in digital systems), Computer Applications (introduces computers as tools used for mathematical analysis and simulation of electrical circuits), Programming (introduces the principles of logical procedures for problem solving using widely used computer languages) and an introduction to the design process.
 Coursework emphasizes fundamentals and understanding.
 Laboratories are used every semester to allow students to "do" as well as "see and hear".
 Instruction in science and mathematics, along with written and oral communications provides support to current classes as well as preparation for the technical courses to follow.

-The third and fourth years of the B.S.E.T. program provide students with classes intended to expand upon the fundamentals covered in the first two years.
+The third and fourth years of the BSET program provide students with classes intended to expand upon the fundamentals covered in the first two years.
 Greater emphasis is placed on principles rather than on introductory topics.
 Computer simulation, as well as more advanced mathematical tools, allows treatment of technologies in greater depth and over a wider range.
-The program culminates in a Capstone Project in which a student is expected to demonstrate not only an understanding of electrical technologies, but the ability to plan a project, execute a project, and provide written and oral reports about the project.
+The program design spine continues through the junior year and culminates in a two-semester Capstone Project in which a student is expected to demonstrate not only an understanding of electrical technologies, but the ability to plan a project, execute a project, and provide written and oral reports about the project.